|Follow us on Twitter|

 |Columbia Business School YouTube Channel|

 The George S. Eccles Research Award in Finance and Economics is given to faculty members who have demonstrated the greatest promise in their area or areas of research.
 The selected faculty members each receive a $30,000 award to be used toward their research.
-Listed below are the two most recent recipients and the research that the Eccles Research Award helped to support.
+Listed below are the three most recent recipients and the research that the Eccles Research Award helped to support.

 Roger F. Murray Associate Professor of Finance

 PhD, Harvard University

 Paul Tetlock, the Roger F. Murray Associate Professor of Finance at Columbia Business School, studies issues related to behavioral finance, asset pricing, and prediction markets.
 His research tests existing asset pricing models, as well as rational and behavioral models of why stock market investors trade.

 During the 2012-2013 academic year, the George S. Eccles Research Award in Finance and Economics helped Tetlock pursue three major research projects.
 These projects aim to enhance our understanding of the relationship between investors' knowledge and stock behavior, and the effect of short selling on stock prices.

 Working with Lars Lochstoer, an associate professor in the Finance and Economics Division of Columbia Business School, Tetlock is conducting textual analysis of news articles to determine which economic topics garner the most attention from investors.
 In particular, they are testing the hypothesis that investor attention to specific topics — for example, the "fiscal cliff" — could be linked to the stock market's overreaction to news regarding these issues.